l6chen/ECE285-VQA/SAN-LSTM/README.md

-# Visual Question Answering in Tensorflow
+# Visual Question Answering with SANs model in Tensorflow

 This is a Tensorflow implementation of the LSTM + CNN + SANs model from the paper [Stacked Attention Networks for Image Question Answering][1]